Halifax, Nova Scotia: Education

-Halifax has a well-developed network of public and private schools, providing instruction from grade primary to grade twelve; 136 public schools are administered by the Halifax Regional School Board, while six public schools are administered by the Conseil scolaire acadien provincial.
+Halifax has a well-developed network of public and private schools, providing instruction from grade primary to grade twelve; 137 public schools are administered by the Halifax Regional Centre for Education, while eight public schools are administered by the Conseil scolaire acadien provincial.
 The municipality's fourteen private schools are operated independently.

-The municipality is also home to the following post-secondary educational institutions: Dalhousie University, University of King's College, Mount Saint Vincent University, NSCAD University, Nova Scotia Community College, the Halifax campus of Université Sainte-Anne, Saint Mary's University, the Atlantic School of Theology, and several private institutions.
-The largest of these, Dalhousie University, is Atlantic Canada's premier research-intensive university ranking 7th in Maclean's and 228th in the world.
-This school is host to most of the province's professional schools while other institutions focus primarily though not exclusively on undergraduate education.
-The plethora of university and college students contributes to the vibrant youth culture in the region, as well as making it a major centre for university education in eastern Canada.

 Transportation

 Air

 Halifax Stanfield International Airport serves Halifax and most of the province, providing scheduled flights to domestic and international destinations.
-The airport served 4,083,188 passengers in 2017, making it Canada's eighth busiest airport by passenger traffic.
+The airport served 3,107,425 passengers in 2022, making it Canada's sixth busiest airport by passenger traffic.
 Shearwater, part of CFB Halifax, is the air base for maritime helicopters employed by the Royal Canadian Navy and is located on the eastern side of Halifax Harbour.

 Cycling

 In recent years, the municipality has also begun to place increased emphasis on developing bicycling infrastructure.
 Halifax has developed 100 km of bikeways, 89 km of which are dedicated bicycle lanes.